 Sencha

-Our Sencha is a single estate tea, the cultivar a Yabukita variety, and processed as asamushi.
-It is organically grown in the mountains of Shizuoka by a 14th and 15th generation farming family.
+Our Sencha is a single estate tea, the cultivar being the esteemed Yabukita variety, and is processed as asamushi.
+This tea is organically grown in the majestic mountains of Shizuoka by a family of 14th and 15th generation farmers, ensuring that each sip embodies the essence of Japan's green tea-making heritage.

 Genmaicha